-Let us give an example of group pairs that satisfy the alteration property with respect to $\mathu_{HS}$.
+Let us give an example of group pairs that satisfy alteration property with respect to $\mathu_{HS}$.

 \begin{prop} Let $G$ be a finite abelian group and $H\le G$ be its subgroup.
-Then $(G,H)$ has the alteration property with respect to $\mathu_{HS}$. \end{prop} \begin{proof} By Lemma~\ref{lem_for_finite_equiv} it is sufficient to prove the extension property.
-The extension property follows from the fact that for appropriate systems of generators $G$ and $H$ can be written as
+Then $(G,H)$ has alteration property with respect to $\mathu_{HS}$. \end{prop} \begin{proof} By Lemma~\ref{lem_for_finite_equiv} it is sufficient to prove extension property.
+And this property follows from the fact that for appropriate systems of generators groups $G$ and $H$ can be written as

 where $m_i$ divides $n_i$ for each $i$. \end{proof}

 Observe that some of these pairs have no alteration property with respect to $\mathu_P$ (for example, $(\mathbb{Z}/4\mathbb{Z},\mathbb{Z}/2\mathbb{Z})$ has no extension property with respect to $\mathu_P$).